Psion Series 5

 The Psion Series 5 is a personal digital assistant (PDA) from Psion.
 It was available in two main variants, the Series 5 (launched in 1997) and the Series 5mx (1999), the latter having a faster processor, clearer liquid crystal display (LCD), and updated software.
 There was also a rare Series 5mx Pro, which differed only in having the operating system (OS) loaded into random-access memory (RAM) and hence upgradeable.
 Ericsson marketed a version of the Series 5mx renamed as MC218.

-The Psion Series 5 was a major upgrade from the Psion Series 3.
-There was never a Psion Series 4 due to concern about tetraphobia in Asian markets.
+The Psion Series 5 succeeded the Psion Series 3; there was never a Psion Series 4, due to concern about tetraphobia in Asian markets.
 The external appearance of the Psion Series 5 and the Psion Series 5mx are broadly similar, but their mainboards, screens and other internal components were different and not interchangeable.

-The Series 5 was the first to feature a unique sliding clamshell design, whereby the keyboard slides forward as the device opens to counterbalance the display, and brace it such that touchscreen actuation does not topple the device, a feature mentioned in the granted European patent EP 0766166B1.
+The Series 5 was the first to feature a clamshell design, whereby the keyboard slides forward as the device opens to counterbalance the display, and brace it such that touchscreen actuation does not topple the device, a feature mentioned in the granted European patent EP 0766166B1.
 This novel design approach was the work of Martin Riddiford, an industrial designer for Therefore Design.
 A simplified version of this design was also used in the Psion Revo.

-The moving parts and hinges can wear out or break.
-The most serious common problem arose because of a design fault in the screen cable, where tooling holes caused needless stresses due to extra bending of the cable at this point each time the Psion Series 5 was opened or closed, eventually leading to failure of the cable, which caused a serious display malfunction and horizontal lines appearing.
-The screen cable to the Psion Series 5 was more durable than the screen cable of the Psion Series 5mx.
-There was an after-market cable available for the 5mx which aimed to eliminate this problem.

-At its heart was the 32-bit ARM710-based CL-PS7110 central processing unit (CPU) running at 18 MHz (Series 5) or 36 MHz (5mx), with 4, 8, or 16 MB of RAM.
+The Series 5 included a 32-bit ARM710-based CL-PS7110 central processing unit (CPU) running at 18 MHz (Series 5) or 36 MHz (5mx), with 4, 8, or 16 MB of RAM.
 It was powered by two AA batteries, typically giving 10–20 hours of use.
 The display is a touch-sensitive, backlit half-Video Graphics Array (VGA, 640 × 240 pixel) LCD with 16 greyscales.
-The keyboard, which has a key-pitch of 12.5 mm, is generally considered to be amongst the best for its size, with large-travel keys and touch-type capability.
-Both RS-232 and infrared serial connections were provided.
-A speaker and microphone were also provided, giving dictation as well as music playing ability.
-External storage was on CompactFlash.
+The keyboard has a key-pitch of 12.5 mm.Both RS-232 and infrared serial connections were included, as were a speaker and microphone.
+A CompactFlash slot allowed for external storage.